RockefellerArchiveCenter/pyfc4/docs/performance.md

 ![selection_076](https://user-images.githubusercontent.com/1753087/29002957-bc3cecfe-7a7b-11e7-9ad3-8e8a3fa6aee9.png)

-Similar to optionally refreshing a resource after creation or update, you can pass the optional flag `refresh_quick_triples=False` for `self.add_triple`, `self.set_triple`, or `self.remove_triple` to prevent this follow-up graph parsing.
+Similar to optionally refreshing a resource after creation or update, you can pass the optional flag `auto_refresh=False` for `self.add_triple`, `self.set_triple`, or `self.remove_triple` to prevent this follow-up graph parsing.

 ### Sessions / Caching